Hear How ‘Mozart in the Jungle’ Became a Music Showcase

 TheClassicalStation.org Features Classical Females

-“The day actually commemorates the passage of voting rights for women, but it’s a great occasion for us to feature women in Classical music,” says Woltz who is also co-host of Allegro.
-“We will feature composers such as Clara Schumann, Fanny Mendelssohn, Jennifer Higdon, Joan Tower, Amy Beach and Ethel Smyth (who was jailed for a time for her women’s suffrage activities in England!).”
+“The day actually commemorates the passage of voting rights for women, but it’s a great occasion for us to feature women in Classical music,” says Woltz.
+“This year it falls on the Saturday Evening Request Program.
+You’re invited to request something written by Clara Schumann, Fanny Mendelssohn, Jennifer Higdon, Joan Tower or your favorite female composer.”

 WCPE’s 24/7 live broadcast of Great Classical Music, 24 Hours A Day can be accessed around the globe in several ways; on-line streaming in multiple formats, including IPv6, small dish home satellite reception, local cable television systems and traditional radio broadcasting.
 A complete list of the ways WCPE is available with instructions for cable and satellite reception can be found at: http://theclassicalstation.org/listen.shtml.